 Combatting Rogue URL Tricks: How You Can Quickly Identify and Investigate the Latest Phishing Attacks

 Don't click phishy links.
 Everyone knows that.
-But are your end users prepared to quickly identify today's tricky tactics being used by the bad guys?
+But are your end users prepared to quickly identify today's tricky tactics being used by bad actors?
 Probably not.
 Cybercriminals have moved beyond simple bait and switch domains.
 They're now employing a variety of advanced social engineering techniques to entice your users into clicking and putting your network at risk.
-You need to stay a step ahead of the bad guys.
+You need to stay a step ahead of cybercriminals.

 Join us when Roger Grimes, KnowBe4's Data-Driven Defense Evangelist, shows you how to become a rogue URL expert.
 He’ll dive deep into the latest techniques and defenses to share: